Agoric/documentation/main/guides/js-programming/far.md

 -  Returns: A `Remotable` object.

-The `farName` parameter gives the `Remotable` an *interface name* for debugging purposes, which only shows up when logged through `console.log`.
+The `farName` parameter gives the `Remotable` an *interface name* for debugging purposes, which only shows up when logged through the `console`, for example with `console.log`.

-The `object-with-methods` parameter includes a record with definitions of all the object's property functions.
+The `object-with-methods` parameter should be an object whose properties are the functions serving as the object's methods.
 See the example code below.

-`Far()` function marks an object as remotable.  `Far()` also:
+The `Far()` function marks an object as remotable.  `Far()` also:
 - Hardens the object.
   - Both `harden()` and `Far()` function harden the object.
   - Only hardened objects are passable.